vuejs/vue-test-utils/docs/en/guides/using-with-jest.md

 ### Where should my tests live

 By default, jest will pick up all files that have a `.spec.js` or `.test.js` extension.
-If this is not fitting your needs, it's possible [to chang the testRegex](https://facebook.github.io/jest/docs/en/configuration.html#testregex-string) in the config section in the `package.json` file.
+If this does not fit your needs, it's possible [to chang the testRegex](https://facebook.github.io/jest/docs/en/configuration.html#testregex-string) in the config section in the `package.json` file.

 Jest recommends to create a `__spec__` folder, but feel free to do as you like.
 Just know ahead of time, that when using the [snapshot](https://facebook.github.io/jest/docs/en/snapshot-testing.html#content) feature, snapshots will get stored in a `__snapshot__` folder.

 ### Example Spec

-If you are familiar with Jasmin, or similar test libraries you should feel at home in Jest right away.
+If you are familiar with Jasmine, or similar test libraries you should feel at home in Jest right away.
 Many useful assertions are in place, so enjoy writing specs.

 ```js